Mercedes-Benz SL-Class (R129): Media attention

 The R129 received heightened media attention in 1991 for two reasons.

-Diana, Princess of Wales sold her Jaguar XJS to lease a metallic-red 500 SL and became the first member of the royal family to use a foreign car.
-This was not without controversy as it sparked a media storm as it questioned whether a member of the British royal family should drive a foreign car.
+Diana, Princess of Wales sold her Jaguar XJS to lease a metallic-red 500 SL, becoming the first member of the royal family to use a foreign car.
+This was not without controversy, as it sparked a media storm that questioned whether a member of the British royal family should drive a foreign car.
 Media pressure eventually forced her to return the car to Mercedes-Benz in 1992.
 It now resides in the Mercedes-Benz Museum.

-Victor Chang, Companion of the Order of Australia and Australian of the Century (People's Choice Awards) was a pioneer of modern heart transplantation, fatally shot while driving his 500 SL in Sydney.
+Victor Chang, a pioneer of modern heart transplantation, as well as Companion of the Order of Australia and Australian of the Century (People's Choice Awards), was fatally shot while driving his 500 SL in Sydney.